Mark Bowman is a Christchurch-based professional Director specialising in the governance and leadership of high growth businesses.

 Kathy was appointed on the Board on 1 August 2017.
 Kathy has extensive commercial and financial experience and has held senior executive positions with Telecom/ConnecTel, Ngai Tahu Holdings Corporation and Lyttelton Port of Christchurch.

 She is currently an independent consultant, working with a range of clients on process improvements, business performance and strategic planning.

 Kathy has governance experience from previous Board appointments, and is currently a Director on the Board of Shipowners Club (UK), Chair of its Audit and Risk Committee and a Trustee of the Christchurch Symphony Orchestra.

-Scott has broad governance experience including Executive Director roles with telecommunications companies in Singapore, Myanmar and in the Philippines.
-Scott has also been a Director of North Queensland Airports, and Scott’s current board roles include Modica Group (a NZ based enterprise messaging platform), Generate Kiwisaver Funds Management, Asset Finance Limited and also the New Zealand Cricket Players Association.
+Scott, who has a background as an M&A and corporate finance lawyer, has broad governance experience.
+Scott’s current board roles include Generate Kiwisaver Funds Management (Chairman), Asset Finance Limited (Chairman) and also the New Zealand Cricket Players Association (Chairman).
 Scott has previously held General Counsel roles in the telecommunications industry in Asia and the airport industry in New Zealand.
-Scott has a Masters in Law from Oxford University.
+Scott is admitted to the Bar in New Zealand Australia and the United Kingdom, and has a Masters in Law from Oxford University.

 Mark has twenty years of experience as a Director in the telecommunications field and holds Board memberships of several companies including De Novo Partners, an investment and holding company.

 As an acquirer of numerous startups and the founder/CEO of Snap, Mark integrated Snap's national and international fibre telecommunications network with Two Degrees, which laid the foundation for Two Degrees' growth into a major, full-service telecommunications provider.